FranBF/camaleonic-fran-test/README.md

 ## Visiting the project

 Also, I have deployed this project in Vercel.
 You can visit it with the following URL: [Camaleonic Dashboard App](https://camaleonic-fran-test.vercel.app/)

+## Colors

+All of the colors have been selected focusing on the [Camaleonic Page](https://camaleonicanalytics.com/)

+The data from the charts have been selected by JSONPlaceholder API and adding a touch of randomness.
+Tables data is from the same API.